In This Guide

 Rethymno sits on the north coast with a long sandy beach running east from the harbour.
 The south coast, an hour away by car over the White Mountains, offers a very different coastline — quieter, less developed, and often dramatic.
+For a broader overview of the island’s coastline, see our guide to the best beaches in Crete.

 Rethymno city beach